questdb/py-questdb-client/docs/sender.rst

 The sender supports ``tcp``, ``tcps``, ``http``, and ``https`` protocols.

-You should prefer to use the new ILP/HTTP instead of ILP/TCP in most cases as it provides better feedback on errors and transaction control.
+You should prefer to use the new ILP/HTTP protocol instead of ILP/TCP in most cases as it provides better feedback on errors and transaction control.

 ILP/HTTP is available from: